schatzcenter/CBREC/README.md

 * A current version of R
 * A current version of Rstudio
 * The following R packages and their dependencies:
+  - data.table
   - future.apply
+  - optparse
-        - data.table
+  - raster
   - sf
+  - tictoc
 * The CBREC Rstudio project folder, including CBREC-Fire, CBREC-LCA, and associated inputs to each.
+* The following minimum recommended resources for flexibility in spatial resolution and extent of the intended run.
+Note that required resources are dictated by the spatial resolution (the size of the individual project(s) being run) and the spatial extent (the fraction of the area of the State of California) chosen by the user.
+The following are based on running a large number of projects (10^4 or more) or a statewide run at low spatial resolution (50+ regions).
-* At least 24 logical CPU cores at >2GHz each for a barely tolerable run time (month-scale), more is better.
+  * At least 24 logical CPU cores at >2GHz each.
+This results in a roughly 1 month runtime.
   * At least 160GB RAM, more is required for higher CPU core count.
-* At least 4TB storage.
-This is completely dependent on the spatial resolution and extent of the run.
-4TB is for a statewide run with fire emissions resolution of 200 acres and LCA emissions resolution at sub-ecoregion scale.
+  * At least 4TB storage to support both the total size of input data and total size of output data.
+This is not thoroughly tested.
+More storage is better.

 Packages can be installed as follows: